d-002/progression-graph/README.md

 ## Controls
 Click on an object to select it, hit Escape to unselect it.
 Escape can also be used to cancel creating a link.

+Click and hold right click to select multiple nodes

 When a node is selected, press S to cycle its state, R to cycle its rank, or create a link with L and click another node to connect them.

 Options will appear on top of the screen dependoing on the selection.
 Hit the corresponding keys to execute the different actions.